foodlfg/Supreme-Commander-FAF-install-guide/README.md

     /home/test1/.local/share/lutris/runners/winesteam/prefix64/drive_c/Program Files (x86)/Steam/steamapps/common/Supreme Commander Forged Alliance/bin/SupremeCommander.exe

 _Note:_
 - `/home/test1/.local/share/lutris/runners/winesteam/prefix64/` is the `WINEPREFIX`.
-This can be different for you depending on which program you use setting up the Wine environment (Lutris, PlayOnLinux).
+This can be different for you depending on which program you use setting up the Wine environment (Lutris, PlayOnLinux, etc).
+The `WINEPREFIX` contains the fake Windows file system, fake Windows registry, etc.
-- `drive_c/Program Files (x86)/Steam/steamapps/common/Supreme Commander Forged Alliance/bin/SupremeCommander.exe` is the directory of the game in the fake Windows `C:\` drive in your Linux file system.
+- `drive_c/Program Files (x86)/Steam/steamapps/common/Supreme Commander Forged Alliance/bin/SupremeCommander.exe` is the directory of the game under the fake Windows `C:\` drive in your Linux file system.

 **Additional Info:**\
 The location of the `Game.perfs` file: